AztecProtocol/aztec-connect-bridges/specs/bridges/convex/readme.md

 ### Deposit (Staking)

 TL;DR: Bridge stakes Curve LP tokens into Curve pool liquidity gauge contract via Convex Finance Booster.
 Subsequently new Convex LP tokens of the corresponding pool are minted in 1:1 ratio and transferred to curveRewards contract.
-Bridge mints pool specific RCT token proportionally to the user's staked Curve LP tokens.
+Bridge mints pool specific RCT token proportionally to the user's staked Curve LP tokens in 1e10 : 1 ratio.
 RCT tokens are recoved by Rollup Processor.

 Before user starts with the deposit, it is necessary to ensure that the pool for the given assets has already been loaded.